proloyd/DstRF/README.md

  2. Create forward source model using MNE-python.
 Convert it into NDVar format and save as a pickled file under `fwdsol` folder:
   `XXXX-vol-7-fwd.pickled`
- 3. Create `predictors` folder containing pickled stimulus variables for differnt conditions in NDVar format:
+ 3. Create `predictors` folder containing pickled stimulus variables for different conditions in NDVar format:
  Suppose there are two conditions, then the file contains:
     `stim_h.pickled`
     `stim_l.pickled`
  4. Create `meg_XXXX` folder containing pickled meg recordings in NDVar format:
- Suppose there are three repeatations for each conditions, then this folder contains:
+ Suppose there are three repetitions for each conditions, then this folder contains:
     `meg_h0.pickled`
     `meg_h1.pickled`
     `meg_h2.pickled`